Agua rediscovers hope after receiving treatment for her leg and arm

-Agua has hopes and dreams of one day working in a hospital.
+Agua hopes and dreams of one day working in a hospital.

 By 2020, Agua and her mother had begun to lose hope.
-This was until they were met with and counselled by a Community Based Inclusive Development worker from a CBM project partner who advised them to go to Usratuna – the local centre for children with disability.
-CBM have been working with partners in Juba, South Sudan, to improve the quality of life of people with disabilities through the promotion of rights and access to health and rehabilitation services, inclusive education and livelihood opportunities.
+This was until they met and were counselled by a Community Based Inclusive Development worker from a CBM project partner who advised them to go to Usratuna – the local centre for children with disabilities.
+CBM had worked with partners in Juba, South Sudan, to improve the quality of life of people with disabilities through the promotion of rights and access to health and rehabilitation services, inclusive education and livelihood opportunities.

-Upon starting the treatment, improvements were visible immediately.
+Upon starting the treatment, improvements were immediately visible.
 In early 2020 however, Agua’s treatment plan was changed as border closures due to the Covid-19 pandemic meant that she could no longer travel to Uganda for treatment.

 To prevent the bone infection from spreading, Agua was treated three times a week by nurses at Usratuna.
 However, with the city in lockdown, transport was not only limited, but it also became very expensive.
 To ensure families did not abandon their treatment due to increased travel costs, CBM partners provided transport for children like Agua, to and from the centre.
 With her transport arranged, Agua was able to continue receiving treatment and is now on the road to recovery.

-Agua says that the treatment she received from CBM partners and the hospital in Uganda was the only real treatment that made her “rediscover hope.”
+Agua said that the treatment she received from CBM partners and the hospital in Uganda was the only real treatment that made her “rediscover hope.”